satyam-cyc/variational-autoencoder/README.md

 ```

 ### Download
-The current code supports training a binarized version of MNIST, which can be downloaded with the following commands:
+The current code supports training a binarized version of MNIST, wich can be downloaded with the following commands:
 ```bash
 DATA_DIR=data/MNIST_static
 mkdir -p $DATA_DIR && cd $DATA_DIR